Circumcision for Older Boys & Teens – Perth, WAPerth Clinic2019-09-19T03:39:36+10:00

 We are often asked about the best age for a boy’s circumcision, and if at a certain point a child becomes too old to get circumcised.
 The answer to the question is that circumcision is available for boys and men of all ages, from infant to adult, and our Perth circumcision doctor always performs the operation with all possible care.

 If you have a newborn boy and plan to have him circumcised we encourage you to book an appointment as soon as possible, as it is better to have the circumcision earlier in your child’s life.
-If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique™ at our Perth circumcision clinic serving all of WA.
+If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique™ at our Perth circumcision clinics, serving all of WA.

 There are no age restrictions for circumcision.
 Our clients include a wide range of ages from infants to seniors, and Gentle Procedures is the only dedicated circumcision clinic in Western Australia offering circumcision for boys and teens as a routine procedure with the Pollock Technique™.